mattcollins/llm-application-development/README.md

 2. Edit the draft to ensure tone is correct
 3. Edit the draft to ensure any quotes are accurate (original sources would need to be part of the context)

-## Using AI Agents

-### Avoid Agents if You Can
+## Avoid Agents if You Can
-As of March 2024, there are significant disadvantages to using agents.
+As of May 2024, there are significant disadvantages to using agents.
 Only resort to them if you really need to.

-#### Disadvantages of AI Agents
+### Disadvantages of AI Agents
 * They tend to be less reliable than non-agentic calls.
 * They're harder to test effectively as they can validly produce a wider range of outputs.

-#### Alternatives to AI Agents
+### Alternatives to AI Agents
 Whatever task you're asking an agent to complete, considering seeing if you can instead break it down into a number of sub-tasks that can be orchestrated through some traditionally-coded logic instead.
 This may be more reliable.

-### Give AI Agents Very Limited Tasks
+## If Using Agents, Give Them Very Limited Tasks
-The more limited the scope of the task, the more likely the agent will be able to complete it.
+The more limited the scope of the task, the more likely an agent will be able to complete it.

 ## Have Good Evaluation Tooling
 Read [Your AI Product Needs Evals](https://hamel.dev/blog/posts/evals/)

-## Reducing Development Cycle Time
+## Invest in Keeping Development Cycle Times Short

 ### Cache LLM Responses
 Add a caching layer in front of LLM calls.
 This can make automated tests much faster (and reduce costs.)